 Ultimately, since there was no content on the laptop, I decided to reset the laptop and its operating system to the original factory settings to make sure it was free of viruses and potential spyware.
 Also, a new trick which is used for extortion is ransomware which is a computer time bomb which if not turned off by the hacker, it can cause serious damage to the computer and its content.
 The trick is that the hacker demands a ransom before the malware is disabled.

 These are just some of the online child safety risks that Internet use can introduce if the user is not well educated.
-A mandatory Internet security training for children and other "poorly educated" individuals as called by Donald Trump may be warranted before they use the Internet to protect them.
+A mandatory Internet security training for children and other "poorly educated" individuals, a term often used by Donald Trump, may be warranted before they use the Internet to protect themselves.

 Most kids and their parents don’t do a good job preparing for the Internet use, therefore, a mandatory age limit and/or training may be the best option before devices are sold and Internet services are enabled.
 Training will provide the much needed awareness of the Internet security risks before kids are exposed to them, and, a minimum age limit will ensure kids have the minimum necessary logic and ability to assess and deal with dangerous situations.

 This proposal will require our various government agencies as well as cell phone makers and Internet service providers to come together and implement the necessary laws and solutions for educating kids and ensuring online child safety.